-- 2. A statement from the parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor must be submitted, (i) acknowledging that the District is not responsible for ensuring that the medication is taken, (ii) relieving the District and its employees of any responsibility for the benefits or consequences of the medication, and (iii) indicating that the student is qualified and able to self-administer the medication. - 3.
-The student shall be instructed by the school nurse in the safety of carrying the medication and shall be required to exhibit competency and capability in its use prior to being permitted to carry the medication on his or her person or self-administer the medication.
+acknowledging that the District is not responsible for ensuring that the medication is taken, (ii) relieving the District and its employees of any responsibility for the benefits or consequences of the medication, and (iii) indicating that the student is qualified and able to self-administer the medication.

+- 3. The student may be instructed by the school nurse in the safety of carrying the medication and shall be required to exhibit to the school nurse competency and capability in its use prior to being permitted to carry the medication on his or her person or self-administer the medication.
 The District reserves the right to deny the privilege of self-carrying and self-administration in the event that the capability of self-administration or responsible behavior in use of the medication is unable to be demonstrated by the student to the school nurse. - 4.
-The student shall be made aware that the medication is intended for his/her use only and shall not be shared with other students. - 5.
+The medication is for the student's use only and shall not be shared with other students. - 5.
 The student shall notify the school nurse immediately following each use. - 6.
 The sharing of any self-carried and self-administered medication with any other student will result in the immediate confiscation of the medication, loss of self-carrying and self-administration privileges, and disciplinary action in accordance with the District's Discipline Code.
 Additionally, any violation of this Policy relative to self-carrying and self-administration of a medication may result in a loss of the privilege of self-carrying and self-administering the medication.
 In the event that such privileges are revoked, the school nurse shall ensure that the administration device and medication are stored at a location in close proximity to the student and notify the student's classroom teachers of the place or places where administration device and medication are to be stored and the means to access them.